deepcrawl/tslint-config-deepcrawl/README.md

 ## How to install a specific version

-Every update will be tagged to ensure clarity of what version of the rules is your project using.
+Every update is tagged to ensure clarity of what version of the rules is your project using.

 ```javascript
 npm install git://github.com/deepcrawl/tslint-config-deepcrawl.git#1.0.0